-In connection with his employment as Vice President, General Counsel and Secretary, Mr. Ciroli entered into an employment agreement with MEH, effective June 1, 2020.
-Pursuant to Mr. Ciroli's employment agreement, Mr. Ciroli's annual base salary is \$190,000, and he is eligible to continue to participate in MEH's existing annual bonus plan, with a target bonus amount equal to 30% of his annual base salary amount based on individual and company performance goals.
+In connection with his employment as Chief Financial Officer, Mr. Van Asdalan entered into an employment agreement with MEH, effective September 25, 2019.
+Pursuant to Mr. Van Asdalan's employment agreement, Mr. Van Asdalan's annual base salary is \$190,000, and he is eligible to continue to participate in MEH's existing annual bonus plan, with a target bonus amount equal to 30% of his annual base salary amount based on individual and company performance goals.

-In connection with his employment, Mr. Hill entered into an employment agreement with Montauk Energy Capital, LLC, effective April 15, 2010.
-Pursuant to Mr. Hill's employment agreement, Mr. Hill's annual base salary started at \$140,000 and has increased to the amount described in the Summary Compensation Table above.
-Pursuant to his employment agreement, he is also eligible to participate in MEH's annual bonus plan with his minimum target bonus amount equal to 25% of his annual base salary and, for 2020, the Remuneration Committee determined to approve his target bonus amount at 30% of his annual base salary, which will be paid, if earned, based on the achievement of individual and company performance goals.
+In connection with his employment as Vice President of Operations, Mr. Shaw entered into an employment agreement with MEH, effective September 24, 2019.
+Pursuant to Mr. Shaw's employment agreement, Mr. Shaw's annual base salary is \$190,000, and he is eligible to continue to participate in MEH's existing annual bonus plan, with a target bonus amount equal to 30% of his annual base salary amount based on individual and company performance goals.